Archangel252/Invested/README.md

 # Invested
-A web app al;lowing users to analyze stocks for long term investment strategies
+A web app allowing users to analyze stocks for long term investment strategies